-Local man looks for daughter 39 years after her adoption
+AMAZING UPDATE!
+Man finds his daughter 39 years after her adoption

 Until the timer on this wait comes to a halt, the Millers will continue their search.

-If you have any information about a woman who may be 39-years-old, born in Covington, who has been through the adoption process, please call our newsroom at 502-585-2201.
+If you have any information about a woman who may be 39 years old, born in Covington, who has been through the adoption process, please call our newsroom at 502-585-2201.

 Copyright 2018 WAVE 3 News.
 All rights reserved.

-Note: Editor's note: We have a great update to Sharon Yoo's story from Thursday.
-WAVE 3 News just learned Friday morning that Jerry Miller has found his daughter.
-Out of respect for the Millers, we'll let them re-unite and try to catch back up with the happy family at a later date.